greg0ire/git-gud/index.md

 # prune remote branches that are gone
 git fetch --prune

+# do that by default
+git config --global fetch.prune true
 # delete branches that are merged in origin/master
 git branch --merged origin/master | xargs git branch -d